shibawubada/Algorithms/README.md

 # Algorithms
-algorithims java
-##Some simple sorting algorithms and time comparisons
+Some simple sorting algorithms and time comparisons